GaneshWiz07/PYTHON-BACKEND/README.md

 # PYTHON-BACKEND

- # A repo for 🐍Python stuffs 🪄
+A repository for 🐍 Python projects 🪄

-# FLASK-APP:
+## FLASK-APP

 ### Key Files
 - **`app.py`**: Main entry point for the Flask application.
 - **`app1.py`**: Contains the hotel demo endpoint.